-10.2.8 Internal movement - corridors and evacuation routes Best Practice According to ADM the following apply: Corridor unobstructed widths of 1200mm with 1800mm by 1800mm passing places or 1800 width without passing places.
+10.2.8 0.2.8 Internal movement - corridors and evacuation routes Best Practice According to ADM the following apply: Corridor unobstructed widths of 1200mm with 1800mm by 1800mm passing places or 1800 width without passing places.
 Passing places to be at reasonable intervals.
 Projections in to the corridor to have contrasting guardrails.
 Floors to be level - max gradient 1 in 60.
 Any gradients steeper than 1 in 20 to be designed as ramps.
 Ramps less steep than 1 in 20 to have max rise 500mm with 1500mm long rest landings.
 No door to open across the corridor (doors should be recessed back from corridor) - except a unisex toilet door where the corridor is 1800mm wide.
 Some minor utility cupboards can outward open i.e., small store cupboards.
 Slip resistance floor surfaces.
 Avoid patterns to floor coverings.
 Glazed screens alongside the corridor to have manifestation at two levels.
 Projections to be protected with contrasting guardrails.

-Grade 2022 circulation routes have surfaces that are not slippery, and are free from trip hazards.
-Is there a system in place to systematically check that corridors and escape routes are free from obstructions?
-Yes Are wheelchair users able to reach and operate emergency fire exit devices when unaccompanied?
-Yes Is there a system in place to systematically check that floor surfaces are free from slip and trip hazards?
-Yes Compliant Suggestions to improve/resolve Maintain existing action an d processes.
+Audit Findings All corridors and circulation routes have a clear unobstructed width of 1.2M.
+All corridors and circulation routes have surfaces that are not slippery and are free from trip hazards. • Is there a system in place to systematically check that corridors and escape routes are free from obstructions?
+Yes, weekly checks by caretaker and termly checks by H&S Inspection.

+Are wheelchair users able to reach and operate emergency fire exit devices when unaccompanied?
+Yes.
+Is there a system in place to systematically check that floor surfaces are free from slip and trip hazards?
+Yes, weekly checks by caretaker and termly checks by H&S Inspection.
+Grade 2025 Compliant Suggestions to improve/resolve Maintain existing action and processes.

 10.2.9 Internal movement - stairs and lifts Best Practice The design for internal stairs, steps and ramps is the same as the external stair dimensions. see previous notes which also apply to handrails.
 Steps 12 risers maximum to a landing, but exceptionally no more than 16 in small premises where plan area is restricted.
 Rise of between 150mm and 170mm and going at least 250mm.
 (150mm max rise / min 280mm going for schools).
 No need for tactile warnings as external stairs.
 Provide guarding under landings less than 2100mm to prevent visually impaired walking into them.
-Ramps - Where the change in level is more than $300\text{mm} - 2$ or more clearly signposted steps must be provided in addition to ramp.
-Where the change in level is less than $300\text{mm} - a$ ramp is to be provided instead of a single step.
+Ramps - Where the change in level is more than 300mm - 2 or more clearly signposted steps must be provided in addition to ramp.
+Where the change in level is less than 300mm - a ramp is to be provided instead of a single step.
 All landings to be level - subject to a max 1 in 60 gradient along their length.
 Provide guarding under landings less than 2100mm to prevent visually impaired walking into them.
 A.D.M recommends: Lifting Devices Passenger lifts preferred option for all buildings, however for existing buildings in exceptional circumstances a platform lift may be considered and in exceptional circumstances, in an existing building giving access to a small area with a unique function, a wheelchair platform stair lift could be considered.
 All new developments to have a passenger lift provided serving all storeys.
 An unobstructed manoeuvring space of 1500mm x 1500mm or 900mm straight access route to the lift.
 Landing call buttons located between 900mm and 1100mm - 500mm from any return wall, with raised symbols for tactile reading.
 Controls to have contrasting finish from background.
 Avoid dark colours to car floor and ensure floor frictional qualities similar or higher than the landing floor.
 A handrail on one wall 900mm above the floor.
 An emergency communication system.
+Passenger Lifts